Energy Savings Performance Contract

 • Variable frequency drive pool pump

-• LEDs - interior and exterior
+• Interior and exterior LED lights

 • Water fixture retrofits

-*1 to 5 scale, with 5 indicating more vulnerable sites based on three metrics for the Service Area exceeding City of Portland Averages:
+*1 to 5 scale, with 5 indicating more vulnerable sites based on three metrics for the Service Area exceeding City of Portland averages:

-• Percent of People of Color
+• Percent of people of color

-• Percent of Youth
+• Percent of youth

-Energy Savings Performance Frequently Asked Questions
+Energy Savings Performance Contract Frequently Asked Questions

-Why is Parks doing this project?
+Why is PP&R doing this project?

 Our utility bills continue to climb and are expected to exceed $6 million this coming year.
 We also need to reduce our deferred maintenance while meeting the goals in the City’s Climate Action Plan.
 This pilot will demonstrate a new contracting approach to make progress on these issues in a single project.